YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 - Throughput that scales to the needs of the largest applications
 - Unique functionality for creating logical multi-site configurations for mission critical applications that must always be available - including availability during upgrades that involve changes to the database schema.

 At the time of writing of this edition of the Acculturation Workshop, the latest YottaDB release is r1.28, on which the text and exercises are base.
-If there is a newer version of YottaDB when you go through the exercises, the same commands will work, but the output messages you see may vary, and in some exercises below you will need to explicitly specify the release.
+If there is a newer version of YottaDB when you go through the exercises, the same commands will work, but the output messages you see may vary.

 .. note::

-   Although the YottaDB database is language agnostic, the exercises in this Acculturation Workshop often use M code fragments in the YottaDB “direct” (i.e., interactive) mode.
-The reason is that the Acculturation Workshop simulates crashes and recovery, and simulating a crash with an open database is relatively easy with the YottaDB direct mode, but relatively harder with code fragments in other languages like Go and C which do not have an interactive mode.
-All the code fragments are simple and hopefully easily understood by programmers in all languages.
+   Although the YottaDB database is language agnostic, exercises such as those involving crash recovery and replication use M code fragments (all provided to you).
+The reason is that simulating a crash with an open database in a known state is relatively easy with the YottaDB direct mode, but harder with code in other languages like Go and C which do not have an interactive mode.
+All the code fragments are simple.
 The ``halt`` command exits from YottaDB direct mode to the shell.
+While in the real world, unplanned events like crashes happen when the database is not at a predetermined state, for the exercises, it is easier to understand YottaDB administration and operations by simulating crashes with the database in a known state.

 Historical Background
 ---------------------

 YottaDB's codebase originated in the 1980s as an implementation of the ISO standard scripting & application development language M, commonly known as `MUMPS <https://en.wikipedia.org/wiki/MUMPS>`_.
 While YottaDB continues to support M (we are fastidious about backward compatibility, to allow existing applications to run on newer versions of YottaDB), the codebase has been continuously used and evolved over the last 30+ years, so that YottaDB today supports APIs in multiple languages.
 In the Acculturation Workshop, you will see code from `Go <https://golang.org>`_, `C <https://en.wikipedia.org/wiki/C_(programming_language)>`_, and M all accessing the same database.
-Between YottaDB and its upstream predecessor GT.M, the codebase is live at several of the largest real time core processing systems at any bank anywhere in the world.
-It is also increasingly used in healthcare.
+Between YottaDB and its upstream predecessor GT.M, the codebase is live at several of the largest real time core processing systems at any bank anywhere in the world, as well as increasingly in large electronic medical record systems.
 The implementation of YottaDB on the GNU/Linux operating system on x86_64 and ARM hardware is the basis of the FOSS stack for `VistA <http://worldvista.org/AboutVistA>`_.

 ------------------
 User Documentation